Point-in-polygon queries#

 Note

-Even though we are talking here about Point in Polygon operation, it is also possible to check if a LineString or Polygon is inside another Polygon.
+Even though we are discussing a Point in Polygon operation, it is also possible to check if a LineString or Polygon is inside another Polygon.

 Let’s first create a couple of point geometries: